lancenguyen100/snowboard-API/README.md

 you want to add any middlewares to your app, do that here.

 The `app` directory contains models and route files.
 Models are simply Mongoose models.
-To create your own, follow the patterns established in `app/models/example.js`.
 Route files are somewhat similar to controllers in Rails, but they cover more functionality, including serialization and deciding which HTTP verbs to accept and what to do with them.